spancer35/CS2-KnifeSelector/README.md

 - Please feel free to report me issues you find. discord @huesebio

 ### Credits
-- Abner for translations method
+- BMathers for his helps and optimizing the code
 - Nereziel for original idea

 > Feel free to ask me about plugin discord @huesebio